mehulagg/gitlab/doc/operations/incident_management/incidents.md

 # Incidents

 Incidents are critical entities in incident management workflows.
 They represent a service disruption or outage that needs to be restored urgently.
 GitLab provides tools for the triage, response, and remediation of incidents.
-While no configuration is required to use the [manual features](#create-an-incident-manually) of incident management, some simple [configuration](#configure-incidents) is needed to automate incident creation.

 ## Incident Creation